-The country or zone will regain the status of FMD free country or zone where vaccination is practised only after the submitted evidence, based on the provisions of Chapter 1.11., has been accepted by WOAH.
+The country or zone will regain its free status only after the submitted evidence, based on the provisions of Chapter 1.11., has been accepted by WOAH.

-4) When a FMD case occurs in a FMD free compartment, Article 8.8.4. applies.

-5) Member Countries applying for the recovery of status should do so only when the respective requirements for the recovery of status are met.
-When a containment zone has been established, the restrictions within the containment zone should be lifted in accordance with the requirements of this article only when the disease has been successfully eradicated within the containment zone.

-For Member Countries not applying for recovery within 24 months after suspension, the provisions of Article 8.8.2., Article 8.8.3. or Article 8.8.4. apply.
+- When emergency vaccination is not applied, the above waiting periods do not apply, and Article 8.8.4. applies. - 4) When infection with FMDV occurs in a compartment free from FMD, Article 8.8.6. or Article 8.8.7. applies. - 5) Member Countries applying for the recovery of status should do so only when the respective requirements for the recovery of status are met.
+When a containment zone has been established, the restrictions within the containment zone should be lifted only when FMD has been successfully eradicated within the containment zone and status has been regained following the provisions in this article. - For Member Countries not applying for recovery within 24 months after suspension of status, the provisions of Article 8.8.3., Article 8.8.4., Article 8.8.5. or Article 8.8.6. apply.

-Direct transfer of FMD susceptible animals from an infected zone for slaughter in a free zone (whether vaccination is practised or not)
+Direct transfer within a country of susceptible animals from an infected zone, including containment zone, for slaughter in a free zone (whether vaccination is practised or not)

-In order not to jeopardise the status of a free zone, FMD susceptible animals should only leave the infected zone if transported directly to slaughter in the nearest designated slaughterhouse/abattoir under the following conditions:
+In order not to jeopardise the status of a free zone, susceptible animals should only leave the infected zone if transported directly for slaughter in the nearest designated slaughterhouse/abattoir under the following conditions:

-- 1) no FMD susceptible animal has been introduced into the establishment of origin and no animal in the establishment of origin has shown clinical signs of FMD for at least 30 days prior to movement; - the animals were kept in the establishment of origin for at least three months prior to movement; - FMD has not occurred within a 10 kilometre radius of the establishment of origin for at least four weeks prior to movement; - 4) the animals should be transported under the supervision of the Veterinary Authority in a vehicle, which was cleansed and disinfected before loading, directly from the establishment of origin to the slaughterhouse/abattoir without coming into contact with other susceptible animals; - 5) such a slaughterhouse/abattoir is not approved for the export of fresh meat during the time it is handling the meat of animals from the infected zone; - 6) vehicles and the slaughterhouse/abattoir should be subjected to thorough cleansing and disinfection immediately after use.
+- no susceptible animal has been introduced into the establishment of origin and no animal in the establishment of origin has shown clinical signs of FMD for at least 30 days prior to movement; - 2) the animals were kept in the establishment of origin for at least three months prior to movement; - 3) FMD has not occurred within a 10-kilometre radius of the establishment of origin for at least four weeks prior to movement; - 4) the animals are transported under the supervision of the Veterinary Authority in a vehicle, which was cleansed and disinfected before loading, directly from the establishment of origin to the slaughterhouse/abattoir without coming into contact with other susceptible animals; - 5) the slaughterhouse/abattoir is not approved for the export of fresh meat during the time it is handling the meat of animals from the infected zone; - 6) vehicles and the slaughterhouse/abattoir are subjected to thorough cleansing and disinfection immediately after use.